matthewturner/alexa-salus-it500/README.md

 1. Test on <http://localhost:8080/alexa/boiler>

 1. Create a new skill in <https://developer.amazon.com>

+1. Create a lambda and deploy the code using the package/publish scripts

 1. Declare your username/password and the default temperatures for on/off using environment variables